edgedb/edgedb/docs/edgeql/functions/array.rst

         {['Alice', 'Bob', 'Joe', 'Sam']}

 .. eql:function:: std::array_enumerate(array: array<anytype>) -> \
-                  SET OF tuple<anytype, int64>
+                  SET OF tuple<index: int64, element: sanytype>

     :index: enumerate index array

-    Return a set of tuples of the form ``(element, index)``.
+    Return a set of tuples of the form ``(index, element)``.

-    Return a set of tuples where the first element is an array value and the second element is the index of that value for all values in the array.
+    Return a set of tuples where the second element is an array value and the first element is the index of that value for all values in the array.

     .. note::